 providing one- or two-person rooms to residents who need extra sleep, protection from sleep disturbance, or extra privacy for clinical reasons; and

-requiring employees to knock before entering a resident’s room unless there is an immediate health or safety concern.
+requiring employees and residents to knock before entering an individual’s room unless there is an immediate health or safety concern.

 Interpretation: When organizations are required to employ alternate practices, documentation must be provided to justify the practice.
 Documentation may include a judicial order, law, contract, copy of the state's safety plan for a resident, or clear, clinical written justification for a resident.
-Sensitivity should always be taken to ensure that all service recipients, especially abuse or trauma survivors and the LGBTQ population, feel safe and not violated.
+Sensitivity should always be taken to ensure that all residents, especially abuse or trauma survivors and the LGBTQ population, feel safe and not violated.

 Note: Please see the Facility Observation Checklist for additional guidance on this standard.